microsoft/PowerToys/README.md

 - Added additional Pinyin characters.
 Thanks [@char-46](https://github.com/char-46)!
 - Added Macedonian characters.
 Thanks [@ad-mca-mk](https://github.com/ad-mca-mk)!
 - Added a setting to sort characters by usage frequency.
-- Added a setting to always start selection in the first character, even if using the arrow keys as the activation method.
+- Added a setting to always start selection in the first character, even when using the arrow keys as the activation method.

 ### Settings